bhakes/bhakes.github.io/menu/quotes.md

 ### Laws and Principles
 * Betteridge's Law of Headlines: "Any headline that ends in a question mark can be answered by the word no."- Ian Betteridge
+* Parkinson's Law: "Work expands so as to fill the time available for its completion"
 * Law of Parsimony (a.k.a., Occam's razor): "Simpler solutions are more likely to be correct than complex ones."
 * Cunningham's Law: "The best way to get the right answer on the Internet is not to ask a question, it's to post the wrong answer." - Ward Cunningham
 * [Gresham's Law](https://en.wikipedia.org/wiki/Gresham%27s_law): "Bad money drives out good."